-Amended §114.8(a) updates "commissioners" to "commissioner".
-This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.
+Amended §114.8(a) and (d) updates "commissioners" to "commissioner".
+This nonsubstantive change is necessary to reflect current regulatory structure and agency drafting style.

-Amended §114.7(a)(3) updates "commission" to "division."
+Amended §114.7(a)(3) and (4) update "commission" to "division."
 This non-substantive change is necessary to reflect current regulatory structure and agency drafting style.